Harshini-Ananthan/Vaccine-Reminder-System/README.md

 💉 **Vaccine Reminder System**

+A console-based Java application that helps parents and doctors manage child vaccination schedules.
+Built with strong OOP principles including encapsulation, inheritance, polymorphism, and abstraction.

 📌 **Problem Statement**

 Many parents find it difficult to keep track of vaccination timelines, which may cause some doses to be missed or delayed.
 To solve this, we aim to build a system that records child details, maintains their vaccination history, and automatically calculates the due dates for upcoming vaccines (e.g., Polio booster at 2.5 years).